Shi Yousan: First Defections

-In April, Shi participated in the Battle of Yutai-Guting against Sun Chuanfang and was the only NRA general to maintain hold of the territory afterwards.
-By the end of 1928, the Northern Expedition was declared over, and with the demobilization, Shi was assigned to the command the 24th Division of the National Revolutionary Army and was stationed at Nanyang.
+In April, Shi participated in the Battle of Yutai-Guting against Sun Chuanfang, and was the only NRA general to maintain hold of the territory afterwards.
+By the end of 1928, the Northern Expedition was declared over.
+With the demobilization, Shi was assigned to the command the 24th Division of the National Revolutionary Army and was stationed at Nanyang.

 In May 1929, when Feng aligned himself with the New Guangxi clique during the Chiang-Gui War, Shi defected to Chiang after being bribed and promised to be named Provincial Chairman of Anhui, publicly denouncing Feng for committing "the ten major crimes".
-(Note: Referring to the "unwholesome acts" of Kammapatha in Buddhism) Throughout autumn, Shi's new base of operations was moved from initially Xuchang to Bozhou and finally Dezhou.
+(Note: Referring to the "unwholesome acts" of Kammapatha in Buddhism) Throughout autumn, Shi's new base of operations was moved from initially Xuchang to Bozhou, and finally Dezhou.
 In December, however, Shi had a falling out with Chiang over the chairman position and Shi's refusal to send troops to fight Li Zongren and Chen Jitang in Guangdong, who were former allies to him, instead allying with Chiang's party rival Tang Shengzhi.
 The feud culminated in an incident on 2 December at Pukou railway station where Shi reportedly declared "Old Man Chiang is nothing, blast him!" ("老蔣不是個東西，轟他！") and subjected Nanjing to several hours of artillery barrage with a joint force of Tang, Li, and Chen, aiming at Chiang's office in the Presidential Palace.
 After Tang was purged, Shi reconnected with Yan Xishan and through him got back in touch with Feng Yuxiang, who put him in charge of the 4th Area Corps of the Anti-Chiang Alliance Army and stationed him in Xinxiang.

-The Shaolin Monastery Incident
+Shaolin Monastery Incident

-In mid-late March, 1928, Shi's troops were tasked by Feng to drive out Fan from Dengfeng County.
+In mid-late March 1928, Shi's troops were tasked by Feng to drive out Fan from Dengfeng County.
 Fan had set up base in Shaolin Monastery, having been a lay-disciple under former head monk Heng Lin.
 Earlier, the temple's latest head monk Miao Xing aligned himself with the Northern Warlords to protect local interests and was killed on 6 March 1927 in an engagement against NRA commander Ren Yingqi while commanding the 1st Shaolin Temple Self-Defence Regiment.
 By the time Shi arrived at the monastery to find Fan, the monks had formed an armed fighting force and refused to let any harm be done to Fan as a former member of the temple.
 In the ensuing battle, over 200 monks were killed and the Dharma Hall was set on fire.
 Brigade commander Su Mingqi then ordered for more of the temple to be set alight as punishment for the monks' resistance, and over the course of 40 days, 90 percent of the buildings were destroyed, and many manuscripts of the temple library were incinerated.
-It was later held in the opinion of the monastery that the event came about due to abbot Miao Xing violating the Vinaya through his self-defense initiative and that the negative karma led to his death and the 1928 cataclysm.
+The monastery later held that the event resulted from Miao Xing violating the Vinaya through his self-defense initiative, and that this negative karma led to his death and the 1928 cataclysm.